AliSoftware/alisoftware.github.io/_posts/2016-07-25-closure-capture-1.md

   delay(1) {
     print("inside closure: \(pokemon)")
   }
-  pokemon = Pokemon(name: "Mewtwo")
+  pokemon = Pokemon(name: "MewTwo")
   print("after closure: \(pokemon)")
 }
 ```

-Could you guess what's get printed?
+Could you guess what gets printed?
 Here's the answer:

 ```
 before closure: <Pokemon Pikachu>
 <Pokemon Pikachu> escaped!
-after closure: <Pokemon Mewtwo>
+after closure: <Pokemon MewTwo>
 🕑
-inside closure: <Pokemon Mewtwo>
+inside closure: <Pokemon MewTwo>
-<Pokemon Mewtwo> escaped!
+<Pokemon MewTwo> escaped!
 ```

 Note that we change the `pokemon` object _after_ creating the closure, still when the closure executes 1 second later (while we already exited the scope of the `demo2()` function), we print the new `pokemon`, not the old one!
 That's because Swift captures variables by reference by default.

-So here, we initialize `pokemon` to Pikachu, then we change its value to Mewtwo, so that Pikachu gets released — as no more variable retains it.
+So here, we initialize `pokemon` to Pikachu, then we change its value to MewTwo, so that Pikachu gets released — as no more variable retains it.
 Then one second later the closure gets executed and it prints the content of the variable `pokemon` that the closure captured by reference.

-The closure didn't capture "Pikachu" (the pokemon we got at the time the closure was created), but more a reference to the `pokemon` variable — that now evaluates to "Mewtwo" at the time the closure gets executed.
+The closure didn't capture "Pikachu" (the pokemon we got at the time the closure was created), but more a reference to the `pokemon` variable — that now evaluates to "MewTwo" at the time the closure gets executed.

 What might seems odd is that this works for value types too, like `Int` for example: